FAQs

 What if I need temporary care for my pet because I need to move out of my apartment or need a job before I can care for my animal?

-PACT does not offer foster care for these emergencies due to the unreliable foster completion dates.
-PACT’s mission is to prevent anyone from having to turn his or her pet over to a shelter, never to see it again, due to the owner’s military service to our country.
+Operation Foster does not offer foster care for these emergencies due to the unreliable foster completion dates.
+Operation Foster’s mission is to prevent anyone from having to turn his or her pet over to a shelter, never to see it again, due to the owner’s military service to our country.

 Will you adopt my pet to someone who will care for it if I cannot?

-No. PACT connects military members with temporary pet homes.
-We promote life-time, responsible pet ownership and thus, we do not permanently re-home any foster pets.
+We promote life-time, responsible pet ownership and do not permanently re-home foster pets.
 If you are interested in surrendering your pet, please contact your local rescue group or shelter.

 Where else can I go if I don't qualify to have my pet placed in your program?